 In my experience, it is unlikely that your bearded dragon is throwing up due to being infected by Salmonella.
 But, it isn’t impossible.

-Reason #2: They Ate Something They Shouldn’t Have
+Bearded Dragon Throwing Up Reason #3: They Ate Something They Shouldn’t Have

 Depending on what you believe your bearded dragon ingested, you’ll have a few different approaches to take to get them back to normal.